HL7NZ/nzf/input/pagecontent/glossary-234234.md

 TP – Trade Product; an NZMT concept reflecting the brand medicine

-TPP – Trade Product Pack; an NZMT concept reflecting a brand pack and its contents, but without details of the container.
+TPP – Trade Product Pack; an NZMT concept reflecting a brand pack and its contents, but without details of the container

-TPUU – Trade Product Unit of Use; an NZMT concept reflecting a specific formulation of a brand medicine
+TPUU – Trade Product Unit of Use; an NZMT concept reflecting a specific dose-form of a brand medicine

 virtual product – a CTPP in the NZMT that has no TPP or any other concept.
 These are used for funding codes, not actual products.

 virtual MP – an MP in the NZMT that has no MPUU or any other descendant concept.
-These are used for herbal medicines.
+These are used for herbal medicines and to support medicine interaction functionality

 WHO – World Health Organisation